Jpark27614/Emotion-Detection-Program/README.md

   * **Deployment:** How do we send this program out to the world?
 Ex.
 App, website, concept...\

+## Schedule
+* Finish brainstorm and research- Weeks 3-4
+* Research, install OpenFace, and test- Weeks 4-5
+* Develop and finalize our application for emotion detection- Weeks 5-7
+* Test and create code for the application and response- Weeks 7-15
+* Document- Weeks 4-17

 ## Weekly_Overview

 ### Week 4
+* We installed OpenFace and tested out the program with videos.
+We also started documentation for our research and process on GitHub.

+### Week 5
+*